Here are a few quick contrasts I can make with North America still fresh in my mind:

 I don't drive in India (although it is a goal I have).
 The roads are almost always congested with vehicles of all types.
 There are traffic laws, but in very few places are they truly followed or enforced.
 Road quality is inconsistent.
 There are few true highways here.
 Most roads are what North Americans would consider "secondary roads" at best.
 The road-side scenery is less than appetizing as well.
 With the exception of Embassy/Government sections of Delhi, the landscape around NCR (Nat'l Capital Region) is a dusty, sprawling trash-ridden sight.
 Outside of cities, the countryside is quite beautiful, but the roads and the driving are still an adventure.

 Aside from family and friends, (and safe drinking-water), driving is what I miss the most.
-I love an open, clean landscape, and a safe, predictable highway.

 No comments: